NetworkBlockDevice/nbd/doc/proto.md

-    if the length is too large to send without fragmentation, in which case it MUST NOT send a content chunk; however, the server MUST support unfragmented reads in which the client's request length does not exceed 65,536 bytes.
+    if the length is too large to send without fragmentation, in which case it MUST NOT send a content chunk; however, the server MUST support unfragmented reads in which the client's request length does not exceed the larger of 65,536 bytes or the advertised preferred block size.

 ## About this file